MCP server

 - Source: github.com/Asgermolgaard/vibe-hardware/tree/master/mcp-server

 - Pre-1.0 — APIs may shift between minor versions until the hardware test loop closes.
-Pin to an exact version (
+Pin to an exact version if you need cross-session reproducibility.

 Related